spsither/gonpas/README.md

 # gonpas
-Static page for hosting a website for showing tibetan monastery on a map
+Static page for hosting a website for showing Tibetan monastery on a map.
+The actual map is in Mapbox but I need this page to add popup and other interaction with the map.